thelfer/tfel/docs/mfront/LinearSystemSolver.md

   tile_size` register tiles.
 This is the main performance axis of the solvers - tune it per system dimension.
 The `tile_size` can be a strictly positive integer or a string.
-In `tile_size` is a string, it is interpreted as a integer formula whose variable can be any integer constant (see the `@IntegerConstant` keyword), `N`, `TVectorSize`, `StensorSize` or `TensorSize`.
+In `tile_size` is a string, it is interpreted as an integer formula whose variables can be any integer constant (see the `@IntegerConstant` keyword), `N`, `TVectorSize`, `StensorSize` or `TensorSize`.
 This formula must evaluate to a strictly positive integer for all hypotheses supported by the